syncfusion-content/maui-docs/MAUI/DateTimePicker/customizations.md

 {% endhighlight %}
 {% endtabs %}

-### Customization of column header
+### Customization of the column header

-You can customize the column header view text style and background color of the `Date Time Picker` using the [TextStyle] and [Background] properties of the [DateTimePickerColumnHeaderView].
+Customize the column header view text style and background color of the `Date Time Picker` using the [TextStyle] and [Background] properties of the [DateTimePickerColumnHeaderView].

 {% tabs %}
 {% highlight xaml tabtitle="XAML" %}